Native-Planet/anchor/README.md

 You'll need set a few things up ahead of time:

-- Spin up a VPS and make note of the IP address
+- Spin up a VPS (e.g. [DigitalOcean](https://m.do.co/c/94f7fdc03fad) or [Vultr](https://vultr.com))and make note of the IP address
+  - This package is designed to run on Ubuntu 22.04; it works fine with $5 1GB/1CPU instances
 - Register a domain (you can re-use an existing one, you'll only be using subdomains)

 Create the following 5 `A` records for your domain, assigned to your VPS's IP address: